-Specific variables of renal involvement and their definition are included in able 1.
+Specific variables of renal involvement and their definitions are included in Table 1.
 We defined complete response after treatment of LN as the normalization of urinalysis and serum creatinine levels.
-Renal activity was defined as persistence of urinalysis alterations or 24 hours proteinuria > 500 mg in the last 10 days before final evaluation.
+Renal activity was defined as persistence of urinalysis alterations or 24 hours proteinuria > 500 mg in the last 10 days before the final evaluation.
 Finally, ESRD was defined according to SLICC criteria (table 1) and/or the need of dialysis and/or renal transplantation.

 Statistical analysis

 Means and standard deviations or medians and interquartile ranges for numeric variables based on normal distribution, and absolute and relative frequencies for qualitative variables were calculated.
-Global and segmented population w based on the presence of LN.
-The relation of each independent variable with the dependent variable (LN) was assessed by application of different statistic tests: Student’s T-test for numerical variables and Chi-square when we compared categorical variables among groups.
-Finally, in order to assess associated factors the presence of nephritis an assessment calculating crude odds ratios and adjusted odds ratio with confounding factors (OR) through logistic regression was .
+Global and segmented populations were based on the presence of LN.
+The relation of each independent variable with the dependent variable (LN) was assessed by application of different statistical tests: Student’s T-test for numerical variables and Chi-square when we compared categorical variables among groups.
+Finally, in order to assess associated factors with the presence of nephritis, an assessment calculating crude odds ratios and adjusted odds ratio with confounding factors (OR) through logistic regression was carried out.

-Model multivariate included as independent variables those that had a statistically significant result in the bivariate analysis and those deemed clinically relevant or possible confounders; however, if included variables showed significant correlation, they were excluded from the model.
+Model multivariate analysis included as independent variables those that had a statistically significant result in the bivariate analysis and those deemed clinically relevant or possible confounders; however, if included variables showed significant correlation, they were excluded from the model.

-The expected number of patients with ESRD and deaths in the cohort was calculated on the basis of age, sex, and calendar-year periodspecific rates.
+The expected number of patients with ESRD and deaths in the cohort was calculated on the basis of age, sex, and calendar-year period-specific rates.

 Statistical significance was assumed as p<0.05.
-All analyses were performed SPSS 21.0 (SPSS Inc., Chicago, Illinois, USA) and STATA 13.0 (StataCorp, Texas, USA) for Windows
+All analyses were performed using SPSS 21.0 (SPSS Inc., Chicago, Illinois, USA) and STATA 13.0 (StataCorp, Texas, USA) for Windows

 RESULTS:

-Characteristics:
+Cohort characteristics:

 A total of 3,575 patients were included by investigators from the 45 participating Rheumatology Departments between 2011 and 2012.
-The median followup was 105 [50-173] months.
-Renal involvement according to ACR criteria was found in 1,296 patients, although LN was histologically confirmed in 1,092 (30.5%) patients with ≥ 4 SLE criteria (ACR-1997), WHO classification (26).
+The median follow-up time was 105 [50-173] months.
+Renal involvement, according to ACR criteria, was found in 1,296 patients, although LN was histologically confirmed in 1,092 (30.5%) patients with ≥ 4 SLE criteria (ACR-1997), based on WHO classification (26).

 Comparative demographic characteristics of patients with and without histological LN:

 Most LN patients were female (90.3%) with a median age at disease onset of 32.8 [24.2-43.6] years.
 Median duration of disease was 124.4 [64.3-205.4] months and most patients were Caucasian (93.2%).
-However, when by decade, we found that the frequency of Hispanic (Amerindian Caucasians, Mestizo) ethnicity increased significantly from 1996 to compar to 1975-1985 and 1986-1995 (p< 0.001).
-The risk of LN development was significantly higher among men (OR 2.57 [2.02-3.29], p< 0.001), and significantly higher the age of disease onset.
-Compared to patients 50 years, the OR for developing LN was 6.06 (CI 4.291-8.559), p < 0.001, and 2.516 (CI 1.906-3.321), p < 0.001, in patients < 16 years old and 16-50 years old, respectively.
+However, when reviewing the data by decade, we found that the frequency of Hispanic (Amerindian Caucasians, Mestizo) ethnicity increased significantly from 1996 to the present, compared to the percentages recorded during 1975-1985 and 1986-1995 (p< 0.001).
+The risk of LN development was significantly higher among men (OR 2.57 [2.02-3.29], p< 0.001), and also significantly higher when the age of disease onset was lower.
+Compared to patients 50 years and older, the OR for developing LN was 6.06 (CI 4.291-8.559), p < 0.001, and 2.516 (CI 1.906-3.321), p < 0.001, in patients < 16 years old and 16-50 years old, respectively.

 Hispanic ethnicity was independently associated with a higher risk of renal disease (OR 1.85 (CI 1.366-2.506), p < 0.001), even in the multivariate analysis after adjusting by gender and/or age of patients.
-Multivariate analysis also confirmed that male gender and younger patients , after adjusting by ethnicity and age or gender, respectively.
-Comparative demographic characteristics of patients with and without histological LN are detailed in able 2.
+Multivariate analysis also confirmed that male gender and younger patients more frequently developed LN, after adjusting by ethnicity and age or gender, respectively.
+Comparative demographic characteristics of patients with and without histological LN are detailed in Table 2.

 Clinical characteristics of patients with histological LN: